Souloutz/School-Fund-App/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._

-Our project is Ufund: School Supplies.
 Many students are in need of school supplies.
 With our website, you can pick any supply and fund them for students.
 It will show you what supplies are needed, the cost, and a description of each one.
 With our website, you can help students who may not be able to afford these supplies.

 ### Glossary and Acronyms
 > _**[Sprint 2 & 4]** Provide a table of terms and acronyms._